TomasMatusek/NUC/README.md

   - Place .properties file outside of docker ?
 Or inside to docker ?
 And reference it by -e parameter
     - This way password won't be presented in logs, processes ...

-## Todo
+## Goals

+### Backlog

+- Have 2 different envs - prod and test

+### In progress

+- Transfere github seret into container securelly, so it's not vissible anywhere, use .properties files

+### Done

+- Add choice for just build and build-and-deploy into workflows
+- Tag Docker images based on git tags and branches
+  - We can run any version any time, revert version
+- User different environmnets - test, prod
-- [ ] Run github workflows using docker compose instead of docker command
+- Run github workflows using docker compose instead of docker command